Jeong Byeong-uk: Academic achievements

-The Impact on Pansori
+Impact on pansori

-Devoting himself to the study, appreciation, and popularization of Pansori, Jeong Byeong-uk founded the Society for Korean Pansori in 1974.
-From 1974 to 1978, he hosted over 100 Pansori shows with the late Chang-gi Han, a Korean journalist and entrepreneur who founded the Korea Britannica Company, the Korean branch of the Encyclopædia Britannica, and provided financial support for the shows.
-To preserve Pansori, traditional Si-jo[時調], and Chang, which is the singing part in Pansori, he invited 20 renowned Pansori singers and recorded their full-length performances, thereby ensuring the survival of Pansori in audio form.
-He then published and distributed these recordings on LPs, each accompanied by explanations of each track, contributing to the revival of Pansori.
-In addition to preserving Pansori in audio form, he also made efforts to preserve it in written form by transcribing its melodies into musical scores and converting the lyrics into written text.
-Exploring the history and artistic nature of Pansori in his work, Korean Pansori (한국의 판소리, 1980), he defined Pansori as a pinnacle of traditional Korean culture and art, earning deep respect from Pansori elders.
-In his later years, he expanded his research to explore the aesthetic principles of traditional Korean arts, encompassing not only poetry, literature, and Pansori but also traditional Korean music and dance.
-As part of this effort, at Seoul National University, he also served as the faculty advisor for the early Folk Masked Drama Research Society (민속가면극연구회), which studied, organized, and performed Talchum, the traditional Korean masked dance.
+Jeong founded the Society for Korean Pansori in 1974, and from 1974 to 1978 he hosted over 100 pansori shows, financially supported by Chang-gi Han, a Korean journalist, entrepreneur, and founder of the Korean branch of the Encyclopædia Britannica.
+To preserve traditional Si-jo[時調] and pansori's singing element ("Chang"), Jeong recorded the performances of 20 renowned pansori singers in his shows and then published and distributed these recordings on LPs, each accompanied by explanations of each track.
+Jeong also made efforts to preserve pansori in written form by transcribing their melodies into musical scores and converting the lyrics into written text.

+In his later years he expanded his research to explore the aesthetic principles of traditional Korean arts, encompassing poetry, literature, and pansori, as well as traditional Korean music and dance.
+As part of this effort he also served as the faculty advisor for the early Folk Masked Drama Research Society (민속가면극연구회) at Seoul National University, which studied, organized, and performed Talchum, the traditional Korean masked dance.